-1) The undergraduate dental training program leading to B.D.S. degree shall be a minimum of five years duration in addition to the six months compulsory rotating internship.
+1) The undergraduate dental training program leading to B.D.S. degree shall be a of four and a half years duration in addition to one year compulsory paid rotating internship.
 During this period, the students shall be required to engage in full time study at a Dental college recognized or approved by the Dental Council of India.
-During the first five years of undergraduate course, the instruction in clinical subjects should be at least for three years.
+During the first four and a half years of undergraduate course, the instruction in clinical subjects should be at least for two and a half years.